aardvark/stencil-maven-plugin/README.md

 ## Goals

-`renderFile` default goal.
-Template file using context from context file and writes output to the output.
+`renderFile` create the file based on a `template`.
+Uses context from `context` file and writes output to the `output`.

+# License

+Licensed under EPL 1.0